zapstore/zapstore-cli/README.md

 If you have multiple artifacts, run this command once with multiple `-a` arguments.

+You will be prompted for your nsec, but you can also pass it via the `NSEC` environment variable.
+This is the only available option for signing at the moment.
+NIP-46 and NIP-07 signing are planned.

 Note that `apktool` is required to extract APK information.
 If you don't have it in your path, you can install it via `zapstore install apktool`.

 ### CLI package